The Explore TV

 Explore Fort San Angelo

-He Fort of San Angelo It’s a historical gem that you must explore.
+The Fort of San Angelo is a historical gem that you must explore.
 From its walls, you’ll enjoy panoramic views of the Arabian Sea.
 Learn about its history and the colonial influence on the region as you stroll through this beautiful site.

 Try the local cuisine

-The Fort Kochi kitchen It’s delicious and diverse.
+The Fort Kochi kitchen is delicious and diverse.
 Don’t leave without trying it.
 Explore local restaurants to enjoy authentic Kerala cuisine.

 Our favorites: Trouvaille and Lila – Curated Experiences.
 For breakfast, don’t miss: French Toast Fort Kochi.